ravikumar1302/ravikumar1302/README.md

 👀 I'm interested in Product Designing, Development and creating user-centered experiences.

-🌱 Currently, I'm nourishing my Programming, Analyticsl and Development Skills.
+🌱 Currently, I'm nourishing my Programming, Analytics and Development Skills.

 💞️ I'm looking to collaborate on real-world projects that can make people's lives easier and their work more organized.